Underwater noises detected in area of search for missing Titanic sub, Coast Guard says

 The Coast Guard said the last recorded communication from the sub was about an hour and 45 minutes into Sunday's dive.

-Since the sub went missing, the Coast Guard, Canadian coast guard, U.S. Navy and Air National Guard have searched a combined area of about 7,600 square miles, an area larger than the state of Connecticut, Frederick said.
+Since the sub went missing, the U.S. and Canadian coast guards and the U.S. Navy and Air National Guard have combed a combined area of about 7,600 square miles, which is larger than the state of Connecticut, Frederick said.

-Search efforts continued Monday night and into Tuesday, he said.
-A pipe-laying vessel arrived in the search area Tuesday and sent a remotely operated vehicle into the water to look for the sub at its last-known position.
+A pipe-laying vessel arrived in the search area Tuesday and sent a remotely operated vehicle into the water to look for the sub at its last-known position, he said.

-With search flights scheduled to fly over the area throughout the day, a Canadian coast guard vessel was expected to arrive Tuesday evening, Frederick said.
-Several other Canadian vessels and a U.S. Coast Guard cutter were en route to the area.

 The U.S. Navy was working on deploying military assets to aid the search, Frederick said.